graphbig/graphBIG/README.md

 ### Tutorial
 [The World is Big and Linked: Whole Spectrum Industry Solutions towards Big Graphs](http://cci.drexel.edu/bigdata/bigdata2015/tutorials.html), _IEEE BigData 2015, Oct.
 2015_

-### Upcoming
+### Updates
-v3.0-beta is released.
-It includes a redesigned argument interface, multiple issue fixes, and a set of new benchmarks for architectural simulation purposes.
-We're still working on its testing and expecting to release a stable v3.0 soon.
-Since v3.0 is still at beta stage, issues may exist.
+v3.2 is released.
+It includes a few new workloads, multiple issue fixes, simulation annotations, and a new compile/test structure.
 Please feel to free to contact us if you notice an issue.

-GraphBIG-Doc, a separate repository for documents, is under contruction and will be ready soon.

 ### Compile/Run